 Flying Cloud Joint Airport Zoning Board Archived Documents

 The Flying Cloud JAZB adopted its final Zoning Ordinance in April 2019 and is no longer active.
 Find a comprehensive offering of archived JAZB materials at the link.

 Flying Cloud Operational Implementation Plan

 There are many options for securing hangar space at our airports, including hangars for sale, rent and sublease.
 There are also sites to build a new hangar.
-Click below for hangar listings, contact information and the necessary hangar forms.
+Click below for hangar listings and contact information.

 Long-Term Comprehensive Plan

 Flying Cloud has played an important role in the Twin Cities since the airport opened in 1943.
 Located approximately 14 miles from downtown Minneapolis, the airport is considered by the MAC to be a primary reliever airport for the Minneapolis – St. Paul International Airport (MSP).
 Due to its location in the southwest suburbs, businesses consider it an important part of their local operations.